mihirkudale/Books-Recommender-System-Using-Machine-Learning/README.md

 ### 1 ) Content Based :

-- Content-based systems, which use characteristic information and takes item attriubutes into consideration .
+- Content-based systems, which use characteristic information and takes item attriubutes into consideration.

-- Twitter , Youtube .
+- Twitter , Youtube

 - Which music you are listening , what singer are you watching .
-Form embeddings for the features .
+Form embeddings for the features.

-- User specific actions or similar items reccomendation .
+- User specific actions or similar items reccomendation.

-- It will create a vector of it .
+- It will create a vector of it.

 - These systems make recommendations using a user's item and profile features.
 They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future